Understanding The Power of Basics: How to build an engaging culture that drives great outcomes. Part 2

 Christoph_Murczek_croppedChristoph Murczek - works at iteratec as a passionate Product Owner and Scrum Master by conviction.
 He is the founder and main organizer of the Vienna Scrum Meetup, a forum for discussions about agile ways of working with more than 2.500 members from India to California, resp.
 Sweden to South Africa.

-Tags: Agility
+Tags: Individualsoftwareentwicklung

 Verwandte Artikel